Studyo/openlynk/README.md

 * If the provider has both a native iOS app and a webapp, the agreed-upon link _should_ be a [Universal Link](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12).
     * In that case, when the host is runnning on iOS and the native host app is installed on the iOS device, the native picker will be displayed.
     * If the host app is not installed, the web picker will be displayed.

+## Host pickers

+To be defined later

+## Back-end implementations

+To be defined later